Myanmar civil war (2021–present): Fall of Mrauk U

-The Arakan Army captured most of the remaining Tatmadaw bases in Minbya Township by 6 February.
-The Arakan Army captured Kyauktaw the next day and continued fighting in Mrauk U and Ramree.
+The Arakan Army captured most remaining Tatmadaw bases in Minbya Township by 6 February 2024.
+It captured Kyauktaw the next day and continued fighting in Mrauk U and Ramree.
 The Tatmadaw abandoned Myebon to reinforce Kyaukphyu on 9 February, leaving ammunition behind in their rush and abandoning the southern township of Mrauk-U District.

-On 10 February, AA took the district capital town of Mrauk U completing their control over the township.
+On 10 February 2024, the Arakan Army took the district capital town of Mrauk U, completing their control over the township.
 During the battle, three Myanmar Navy landing craft were reportedly sunk.

-Over the next week, the Arakan Army consolidated control over the district capturing Myebon on 15 February and capturing the remainder of Minbya Township on 28 February.
+Over the following week, the Arakan Army consolidated control over the district, capturing Myebon on 15 February and capturing the remainder of Minbya Township on 28 February.